kjhall01/kjhall01.github.io/_posts/2020-11-25-scalable-xarray-dask.md

 pip install graphviz    # For generating computation graphs
 ```

-**It is not recommended to set up your own virtual environment**.
+**It is not recommended to set up your own virtual environment with `virtualenv` directly**.
 I had linking issues during importing modules when using my personal virtual environment with Jupyter notebook.
 Therefore, I suggest to use the environment prepared by Cheyenne.
-I plan to submit a ticket on this matter.
-Please leave a comment if you have similar issues.
+If you want to have your own environment set up, you need to use `conda`.

 ### Interactive Session with NCAR JupyterHub